 EP ‘She Divine’ out September 6th on Club AC30

 Black Doldrums, the lauded London-based power-duo, are returning with their expansive new EP ‘She Divine’ on premiere shoegaze indie Club AC30.
+New single ‘Mae’s Desire’ is now streaming ahead of release and it’s a prime example of the bands epic, fierce sound.
+Their UK tour kicks-off next week with the London launch at The Victoria on Sept 5th.

 Known for delivering layered echo-drenched guitar with heavy, relentless drums, Black Doldrums create transient and euphoric dark psychedelia and they’ve once again captured their raw, untamed energy with the help of producer Pat Collier at Perry Vale Studios (The Jesus and Mary Chain, X-Ray Spex, Purple Heart Parade, Is Bliss).